 Children love the challenge of trying to toss objects.
-As they practice, they develop more accuracy.
-With this homemade beanbag set, your kids will also work on colors, and number and set recognition as they make the rules in their own game!
+As they practice, their accuracy will increase.
+With this homemade beanbag set, your kid will also work on her colors as well as number and set recognition while making up the rules to her own game!

 What You Need: